-This can definitely be awkward to lift just like any dumbbell this heavy and there isn’t anything you can do about it.
+This can definitely be awkward to lift just like any dumbbells this heavy and there isn’t anything you can do about it.

 If you want the absolute best adjustable dumbbells for heavy lifters, I recommend the Ironmaster dumbbells over anything else.

-Best Spinlock Adjustable Dumbbell – Pepin Adjustable Dumbbells
+Best Spinlock Adjustable Dumbbells – Pepin Adjustable Dumbbells

 Pepin Adjustable Dumbbells are high-quality handles that can be adjusted to your desired weight.
 With an engraved logo and durable powder coat finish, these dumbbells are made to last.
 These are offered in two different handle types, nickel plating or E-coat.
 You can load these up with standard weight plates up to 120lbs per handle.
 Making these adjustable dumbbells one of the heaviest options on the market.

-Recommended for those that want the highest weight capacity & performance in exchange for quick-adjustments
+Recommended for those that want the best adjustable dumbbells with the highest weight capacity & performance

-I was having a real hard time deciding if I wanted to recommend these.
+I was having a really hard time deciding if I wanted to recommend these.
 The main reason is because of just how expensive they are compared to even